langmead-lab/monorail-external/README.md

 The 2nd mates file path is optional as is the gzip compression.
 The pipeline uses the `.gz` extension to figure out if gzip compression is being used or not.

+The final parameter is the *actual* study name, `SRP020237`, since we're overloading the normal study position with `local`.

 ### Additional Options